nicolascagna96/memory-game-js/README.md

 - The users want to win the game.
 - The users want to win the game using a lover number of lives.
 ## User Goals
-## Requirements
+- In order to win the game the user needs to find all the pair of cards before that the lives end.
  ## Features
 - Responsive in all devices.
 - Interactive elements.
 - Start Screen.
 - Game Screen.

 This memory game is a linear game and when the player presses start the game board is created and shuffled.
-At the end of the game the user will get an allert message saying either "Win" or "Loss.
+At the end of the game the user will get an allert message saying either "Win" or "Loss" and the game will automatically restart.
 ## Existing features

 ### Start Screen